 Net income plus amortization of intangible assets, net amortization of premium/discount on investment securities and depreciation of premises and equipment was \$45.9 million and \$41.1 million for the years ended December 31, 2022 and 2021, respectively, an increase of \$4.8 million year over year.
 The increase was due to the increase in net income of \$6.3 million, partially offset by a decrease in net amortization of premium/discount on investment securities of \$1.1 million.
-The net amortization of premium/discount on investment securities is dependent on the type of securities purchased and changes in the prevailing market interest rate environment.
+The net amortization of premium/discount on investment securities purchased and changes in the prevailing market interest rate environment.